 In early 2024 the SRA launched a consumer protection review.
-One of the areas we are looking at in this review is the compensation fund.
+One of the areas we are looking at in this review is the fund.
 There is evidence that the risks in the sector are changing.
-We have recently had to step in to deal with more significant firm failures.
-This raises questions about the long-term proportionality of our compensation fund arrangements.
+We have, in recent years, had to step in to deal with more significant firm failures.
+This raised questions about the long-term proportionality of our compensation fund arrangements.
 We are considering how we get the balance right in our approach.
-The fund is important in helping maintain trust in solicitors, but maintaining the current level of consumer protection might not be in the public interest if it appears that the benefit no longer exceeds a rising cost.
-We could see large increases in the cost of legal services or reduced choice for consumers, negatively impacting access to justice.